vishnu-44/Axiomatic-Attribution-for-Deep-Networks/README.md

 ---

-### Paper-Work2: Integrated Gradients on Text and Image Data
+### Paper-Work2: Axiomatic Attribution for Deep Networks

 This repository also includes the implementation of **Integrated Gradients** applied to both **text** and **image** data.